JasveerSinghKalsi/flutter_firebase_auth_app/README.md

-#  Flutter Base App
+#  Flutter Firebase Auth App

-This project is for creating authentication methods for an application using Firebase and Flutter Bloc
+This project is for creating authentication methods for an application using Firebase and Flutter Bloc State Management

 ## Firebase